kasramohammadi88/Final_Project-IA626/README.md

 *note: the codes and results shown in this section is specifically for the Early Childhood dataset only, to reduce redundancy.
 Since the other datasets are identical in datatype and format, the codes will all be virtually identical for each dataset, except for minor corresponding alterations*

-Before loading the data and beginning data cleaning and data transformation, I decided to web-scrap the coded definition descriptions for each dataset.
+Before loading the data and beginning data cleaning and data transformation, I decided to web-scrape the coded definition descriptions for each dataset.
 On the NHANES website, each dataset and its .xpt datafile is accompanied by a 'read-me' .htm file.
 Within this .htm file is where teh coded definition descriptions are described, contained in individual tables per each data column.
 We need to write a parsing code for this .htm file, to be able to extract the coded definitions into python dictionaries, that will be then used in the data transformation process in *step 4*.